umich-brcf-bioinf/workshop-intro-r-rstudio/source/workshop_setup/setup_instructions_advanced.md

 >

 ```
+Note: the exact version may be slightly different.

 1.7.
 Following the workshop, you can remove R and
     RStudio.
 As an Admin user, go Start \> Settings \> Apps & Features.